gbeced/pyalgotrade/doc/intro.rst

 ============

 PyAlgoTrade is a Python library that I started with one goal in mind: **To make it easy to backtest stock trading strategies**.

-That is, given a certain amount of historical data for one stock, I want to check how a certain stock trading strategy behaves.
+This is, given a certain amount of historical data for one stock, I want to check how a certain stock trading strategy behaves.

+Although initially designed for backtesting purposes, the design should adapt real trading scenarios and future releases will gradually support this.

 It should also make it easy to optimize a strategy using multiple computers.

 PyAlgoTrade is developed using Python 2.7 and depends on: